echoRedOx/watcher/README.md

 # Watcher

 **Watcher** is a lightweight Python package designed for developers who prefer hot-reloading files from the terminal.
+I'm sure there are pre-made solutions available with many more features so you should probably try those first.
 It uses the `entr` package with Python's `subprocess` module to watch files for changes and automatically execute them, displaying real-time output and tracebacks directly in the terminal.
 Unlike pytest, **Watcher** provides a minimal setup for running and debugging your scripts in real-time.

 ## Features